Equivariant higher Dixmier-Douady Theory for circle actions on UHF-algebras: Introduction

 Now consider the following diagram

-in which the upper vertical arrows are induced by stabilisation homomorphism $D \to D \otimes \bK$ with $d \mapsto d \otimes e$.
-These are isomorphisms by \cite[Lem.~2.7.5]{book:Phillips}.
+in which the upper vertical arrows are induced by the stabilisation homomorphism.
 The upper square commutes by the naturality of the tensor product pairing and our choice of isomorphisms.
 The middle horizontal map is induced by the tensor product pairing for $D \otimes \bK$ in equivariant $K$-theory followed by isomorphisms as described above.
-Both of the tensor product pairings used in the middle and the lower arrow can be obtained by unitising the algebra, and it is straightforward to check that this implies that the lower square also commutes, hence Lem.~\ref{lem:saturated} \eqref{it:sat_ii} is indeed a ring homomorphism.
+Both of the tensor product pairings used in the middle and the lower arrow can be obtained by unitising the algebra, and it is straightforward to check that this implies that the lower square also commutes.
+In particular, the composition $K_0((D \otimes \bK)^\bT) \to K_0^\bT(D)$ of the homomorphism from Lem.~\ref{lem:saturated} \eqref{it:sat_ii} with the inverse of the stabilisation map is a ring homomorphism.